Transferring

 Generally, amounts you transfer directly to your RRSP do not affect your RRSP deduction limit.
 However, you may need to include an amount in income and claim an offsetting deduction.

-You can also use certain payments from an RRSP or a RRIF to buy yourself an eligible annuity.
+You can also use certain payments from an RPP, an RRSP, a RRIF, an SPP or a PRPP to buy yourself an eligible annuity.

 If you transfer the amount to your RRSP, you must be 71 or younger at the end of the year in which you transfer the funds.
-For more information, see RRSP options when you turn 71.
+For more information, go to RRSP options when you turn 71.

 - Date modified: